AlifRJ/Go_Auth/README.md

 ### Prerequisites

-- Go 1.22+
+- Go 1.26.5+
 - PostgreSQL installed and running
+- Redis installed and running
-- A local database accessible on `localhost`
+- A PostgreSQL database and Redis instance accessible using the configured host and port

 ### Installation